mikependon/RepoDB/README.md

 ### It is easy-to-use

-RepoDb [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
+RepoDb [operations](https://github.com/mikependon/RepoDb#operations) were implemented as extended methods of *IDbConnection* object.
 As long as the database connection is open, the developers can do all the activities towards the database.

 ### It is high-performant